 After two days of silence I finally texted her, ready to go down to her apartment with the NYC S.W.A.T team if she didn’t answer.
 But she was fine.
 Her email wasn’t working.

 We laugh about this now but seriously, my brain is somehow wired for Hollywood, third act, up the stakes, surprise the audience, Fourth of July, blockbuster drama.

-But fictionalizing my life isn’t a good thing and I’m guessing there’s a bit of I.D.S. in everyone’s life in the moments when the guy doesn’t call when he said he would, when the boss hasn’t given us feedback on the work we just turned in, or our idea for a phenomenal get together with friends isn’t met with instant acceptance; what do we do?
+But fictionalizing my life isn’t a good thing and I’m guessing there’s a bit of D.D.S. in everyone’s life in the moments when: the guy doesn’t call when he said he would, the boss hasn’t given us feedback on the work we just turned in, or our idea for a phenomenal get together with friends isn’t met with instant acceptance; what do we do?

 Do we think we did or said something stupid and the guy is preoccupied with another girl, the boss hates our work, or the friends are underwhelmed by the idea and are procrastinating in responding?

 When life idles, what do we believe is going on behind the scenes?

 I think this is becoming the space for a modern day meditation to witness the substance of our thoughts and take stock in recalibrating our attitudes toward how life manages us.

 Do we think the world is fragile and volatile and we need to steel ourselves for that unexpected blow that’s surely around the corner?
 Are we optimistic or pessimistic in foreshadowing how we’ll be treated by our fellow man?